openhab/openhab-google-assistant/docs/USAGE.md

 When configured as a group, you can add arm levels as well as report errors and get details of zones causing the system to not arm.

 `armLevels="Key=Label"` - The label is used for commanding Google Assistant, the key is the matching value sent to openHAB.
-`ordered=true` - When set together with `armLevels`, marks the arm levels as ordered so Google understands their relative ranking.
+`ordered=true` - When set together with `armLevels`, marks the arm levels as ordered, so Google understands their relative ranking.

 Google Command: "_Hey Google, set House Alarm to Level 1_" (L1 sent to item).